austinche/sidejob/README.md

     Auto expired to prevent stale locks.
 * job:(id):lock:worker - Used to indicate a worker is attempting to acquire the job lock.
     Auto expired to prevent stale locks.
+* channel:(channel) - Set with job ids that may have ports subscribed to the channel.